 The agent first uses the db2stop command with the force option.
 If the command is unable to clean the agent function, the agent then uses the db2 kill script to kill the instance.
 If the db2 kill script fails, the kill -9 command is invoked.
+The command ipclean is used to ensure all the DB2 interprocess communications are cleaned for the particular instance.

 '''

-su $DB2InstOwner -c "$InstHome/sqllib/bin/db2stop force
+su $DB2InstOwner -c "$InstHome/sqllib/adm/db2stop force

 nodenum $nodenum"

 '''